marcosvdotcom/Fall25_LibResearch/content/2-review.md

 Similarly, for papers that are very on topic, note their keywords.
 You may want to update your search list if you notice some possible improvements.
 You can also search a strong match paper in Google Scholar and see it's Related By and Cited By articles, which show articles that match keywords or subjects, or that formally cite the given article.

+## How can AI help?

+One strength of current generative AI is the ability to explain or summarize new content.
+Abstract full of a bunch of words you don't know?
+Ask ChatGPT to summarize it for you!